-It is a great pleasure for me to welcome you to the website of the Canadian Superior Courts Judges Association (CSCJA).
-Founded in 1979, the CSCJA represents nearly all federally-appointed judges in Canada.
+Welcome to the website of the Canadian Superior Court Judges Association (CSCJA).
+Founded in 1979, the CSCJA represents nearly all federally appointed judges in Canada.
 Its objectives include protecting and enhancing judicial independence, giving judges a forum where they can meet and exchange on issues of common interest, contributing to the education of judges, the improvement of the administration of justice, and dealing with issues concerning the review of judicial conduct.

-Also contributing to the work of the Association are the many judges from across the country who make up our various committees. .
+Much of the work done by the Association is done by many judges from across the country who make up our various committees .
 These judges volunteer many hours of their personal time in pursuing the objectives of the Association.
 Their work is essential to the proper functioning of the CSCJA and is most appreciated.

 Access to Justice Committee, Compensation Committee, Communications Committee, Judicial Independence Committee, Insurance Committee, International Relations Committee, Judicial Support Program Committee, Judicial Conduct Review Committee, Membership Committee, Planning Committee, Education Committee, Retired Judges Committee, Technology Committee.